-Students enrolled in a childcare administrator's certificate program also learn how to design and maintain programs that are suitable for school-aged children.
+Students enrolled in a childcare administrator certificate program learn how to design and maintain programs that are suitable for school-aged children.
 They determine the needs of children living in particular communities, as well as how to communicate with parents and caregivers.
+Other topics of study include staffing, facilities management, scheduling and record-keeping, financial management and determining budgets.
+Students may also learn about fitness, enrichment, and youth programs.

-- Other requirements: An undergraduate degree in education and possibly a teaching license may be required for entry into these programs.
+Though prerequisites vary, an undergraduate degree in education, and possibly a teaching license, may be required for entry into these programs.
 National certification is also available from several organizations.

 Certificate programs for aspiring childcare directors are vocational programs and include courses that relate to the specific duties and responsibilities of the position.
 Some specific examples include: